Operation CHAOS, also known as MHCHAOS, was a covert espionage project ran by the Central

 spy on domestic groups.
 CIA Director Richard Helms ordered the destruction of classified CIA

 documents to limit further exposure.
-Amidst the controversies, CHAOS begins phasing out
+Amidst the controversies, Operation CHAOS begins phasing out

 while still illegally collecting information.

-On March 15, 1974, CHAOS was officially dissolved.
+On March 15, 1974, Operation CHAOS was officially dissolved.
 The CIA stated that their findings

 proved that there was no evidence of foreign influence on domestic dissent.
 In total, the operation